Supporting people to give evidence in hearings

 We’ll give the nurse, midwife or nursing associate (and their representative) the information they need to understand what support has been requested and if it could impact the fairness of the hearing.
 Wherever possible we will try to agree the support measures with the nurse, midwife and nursing associate (or their representative) in advance of the witness giving evidence.

-If the nurse, midwife, nursing associate (or their representative) has a concern about whether a fair hearing can take place, we’ll convene the panel responsible for hearing the case (or a Chair at a preliminary meeting) to hear representations from the parties and make a decision (or give directions).
+If the nurse, midwife or nursing associate (or their representative) has a concern about whether a fair hearing can take place, we’ll convene the panel responsible for hearing the case (or a Chair at a preliminary meeting) to hear representations from the parties and make a decision (or give directions).
 Any information we share with a panel (or a Chair) about a person’s request for support measures, we’ll also share with the nurse, midwife or nursing associate (and their representative).

 The panel’s decision (or Chair’s directions) will need to be made sufficiently far in advance of when the person is due to give their evidence so that we can communicate the outcome and discuss next steps.4